 Gunnar Kramer's master's thesis included the application of our methods for spatially explicit models of full-season productivity in another species (American woodcock) and the initial analysis of our geolocator data from the Vermivora migration project.
 Gunnar developed newly modified analysis and interpretation methods that work well with our relatively clean Vermivora geolocator data and, just as importantly, have worked to help others analyze seemingly useless shade-cluttered data from other species.

-Golden-winged warbler demography and habitat associations
+Golden-winged warbler demography, movements, and habitat associations

 In the past two decades, enormous effort has gone into monitoring population trends, nesting success, and nesting habitat associations of the Golden-winged Warbler, a species of high conservation concern.
 Our project (field work, 2010 - 2012) expanded upon those studies and was the first to radio-monitor adults and fledglings through the breeding season.
 This study was conducted in Minnesota and Manitoba, a region that hosts about half of the breeding Golden-winged Warblers and has been largely unstudied compared to more eastern populations.
 Sean Peterson completed his M.S. thesis on this project (Sean's Thesis).
 Sean provided novel insights into the behavior of brood division and post-fledging parental movement strategies, and developed an elegant technique for building spatially explicit landscape models of full-season productivity in songbirds.
 Sean's work, and that of Dr. Streby and Gunnar Kramer (graduate student) on this project has produced 11 peer-reviewed papers so far (see Publications page), with at least 4 more in the works.